Vegan Skillet Biscuits

 - In a small bowl or liquid measuring cup, add lemon juice to soy milk, whisk, and let sit for a few minutes before adding to other ingredients.

-- Add 1 tbsp of avocado oil to skillet and let it cover the bottom of the pan.
+- Add 1 tablespoon of avocado oil to skillet and let it cover the bottom of the pan.
 You can help it along by gently using a paper towel to spread it, but be careful not to absorb too much oil.
 Place skillet in oven to heat up while preparing other ingredients.

 - In a medium-sized bowl, combine dry ingredients (flour, baking powder, baking soda, cornstarch, and table salt).